The Island With Everything

 The Walled Garden have implemented new rules to help keep both visitors to the garden and their staff and volunteers safe whilst allowing access to look around the garden.

-The enterance to the Walled Garden os behind Raasay House opposite St Moluag’s Chapel.
+The entrance to the Walled Garden os behind Raasay House opposite St Moluag’s Chapel.

 Produce, when available, is offered by donation from the Veg Shack outside the gate, some is pre ordered and therefore labelled anything else is available on a first come first served basis for a donation.